 Backpacking helps students learn many skills, including:

-- Preparing and living life outdoors, where there is no immediate recourse to food, water, or shelter;
+- Preparing and living life outdoors, where there may be no immediate recourse to food, water, or shelter;

 - Packing properly for different kinds of weather, including rain, snow, and cold;